Remarks on Compton forward scattering singularity in the NCQED: Summary and conclusion

-In this work we compute in particularly the NCQED corrections to integral cross sections of the tree level $e\gamma\to e\gamma$ scattering in a Moyal $\theta$-exact NCQED model with only one generation of charged fermion.
+In this work we compute in particularly noncommutative contributions to integral unpolarised cross sections of the tree level $e\gamma\to e\gamma$ scattering in a Moyal $\theta$-exact NCQED model with only one generation of charged fermion.
 The $s/\Lambda_{\rm NC}^2$ dependent cut-offs were used in these computations to regulate the forward scattering singularity.
 We found that such cut-offs can, practically, suppress all contributions to inverse Compton scattering, since the regulated divergence gives a $\ln\delta$ enhancement while there is a $\delta^2$ suppression prefactor.
-We also considered the integral NC cross section over forward hemisphere ($x>0$) and forward 60\degree cone ($x>0.5$) in a few $e\gamma$ collider scenarios and compared them with their commutative QED counterparts.
+We also considered the integral NC cross section over forward hemisphere ($x>0$) and forward $60^\circ$ cone ($x>0.5$) in a few $e\gamma$ collider scenarios and compared them with their commutative QED counterparts.
 Thank to the remnant of the singularity, these integral NC cross sections are relatively large with respect to their QED counterparts.
-We estimated that the NC integral cross section could reach about 1\% of the QED background for $\Lambda_{\rm NC}\gtrsim1$ TeV in $e\gamma\to e\gamma$ collisions which are potentially realizable by linear colliders in the future.
-Our results are applicable to this Moyal NCQED model before and after a reversible SW map, thanks to an earlier proof that all tree-level scattering amplitudes are invariant under reversible $\theta$-exact SW maps~\cite{Latas:2020nji}.
-It was also shown earlier that the same collinear divergence also exists in models with multiple generations of differently charged fermions~\cite{Trampetic:2022tij,Trampetic:2021awu}.
-Thus our considerations should apply to those models too.
+We estimated that the NC integrated unpolarised cross section (\ref{TCrossSectC4}) reach about 1\% of the QED background for $\Lambda_{\rm NC}\gtrsim1$ TeV in $e\gamma\to e\gamma$ collisions, and is potentially realizable by next generations of linear colliders, which need to be high luminosity machines, with detectors constructed to cover relevant angular dependence also in the forward hemisphere and cone.